routine needed to run the notebook on Google Colab

 warnings.filterwarnings("ignore")

-The tutorial is structured as follow:
+The tutorial is structured as follows:

-- Continuous filter background: understand how the convolutional filter works and how to use it.
+Understand how the convolutional filter works and how to use it.🔹 Building a MNIST Classifier:

-- Building a MNIST Classifier: show how to build a simple classifier using the MNIST dataset and how to combine a continuous convolutional layer with a feedforward neural network.
+Learn how to build a simple classifier using the MNIST dataset, and how to combine a continuous convolutional layer with a feedforward neural network.🔹 Building a Continuous Convolutional Autoencoder:

-- Building a Continuous Convolutional Autoencoder: show how to use the continuous filter to work with unstructured data for autoencoding and up-sampling.
+Explore how to use the continuous filter to work with unstructured data for autoencoding and up-sampling.

-As reported by the authors in the original paper: in contrast to discrete convolution, continuous convolution is mathematically defined as:
+As reported by the authors in the original paper, in contrast to discrete convolution, continuous convolution is mathematically defined as:

-- A domain and a function defined on that domain (the input)
+- A domain and a function defined on that domain (the input),

 stride